ksu-is/PyTuner/projectroadmap.md

 Ensure original code that was forked runs smoothly.
+DONE

-Modify the code to include the text 'in tune' or 'out of tune'
+Modify the code to include the text 'in tune' or 'out of tune'.
+DONE